MatrixAI/PolyKey/README.md

 This is the master-project for Polykey in order to have one place for discussions and a wiki for educating the world on the theory of secrets and secrets management.

-Our subprojects:
+## Subprojects

 * [js-polykey](https://github.com/MatrixAI/js-polykey) - The core library and CLI of Polykey
 * [Polykey-Desktop](https://github.com/MatrixAI/Polykey-Desktop) - Polykey Desktop (Windows, Mac, Linux) application
 * [Polykey-Mobile](https://github.com/MatrixAI/Polykey-Mobile) - Polykey Mobile (iOS & Android) Application

+Have a bug or a feature-request?
+Please submit it the issues of the relevant subproject above.

 Have a question?
 Join our discussion board: https://github.com/MatrixAI/Polykey/discussions

 Want to learn the theory of secret management?
+Or how to start using Polykey?
 Check out our wiki: https://github.com/MatrixAI/Polykey/wiki